ManhTrinhNguyen/Kubernetes-on-AWS-EKS-/README.md

    - I also have Public endpoint of EKS Cluster

-## Deploy EKS Cluster from Jenkins Pipeline
+## Deploy to EKS Cluster from Jenkins Pipeline

 **Steps I need to Configure**